zhuyuhui97/zhuyuhui97.github.io/content/me.md

 <!-- # Experience
 TODO -->

-# Working with my group mates
+# Working with my Group Mates

 During my cooperation with groupmates, I also developed my data analysis skills and made scripts to mine heterogeneous intelligence.
 To accelerate our workflow on the SQL-based database, I combined multiple tools with python to extract and analyze the metadata of collected objects.
 As our group is planning to migrate the data infrastructure to data-intensive platforms, I have learned some basics about Hadoop.
 I’m strongly willing to learn more about it and ready to develop my skills.